10 Most Frequently Asked Questions About CRPS

 5. Will CRPS Go Away on its Own?

 Unfortunately, CRPS will not simply go away.
 This is why early diagnosis and treatment is critical.
-In some cases, patients can go undiagnosed with CRPS for years; if you believe you may have CRPS, ask your doctor in your next visit.
+In some cases, people can go undiagnosed with CRPS for years; if there is a possibility that a person may have CRPS, going to see a doctor is imperative.

 6. Is CRPS a Life Long Disease?

 There is no universal answer to this question.
-There are a variety of factors that may contribute to whether CRPS goes into remission or if you will experience the symptoms for your entire life.
-You may increase your chances of remission by having CRPS diagnosed by an expert as soon as you notice symptoms.
+There are a variety of factors that may contribute to whether CRPS goes into remission or if a person will experience the symptoms for their entire life Chances may increase that a person achieves remission by having CRPS diagnosed by an expert as soon as symptoms are noticed.

 7. Will Ice Help Alleviate the Pain?